SINTEF-AppliedCompSci/MRST/README.md

-# DPDP-MRST
-Dual porosity-dual permeability model in MRST
+# Dual porosity-dual permeability model in MRST

+This repository contains the files for an extension of the available dual porosity [MRST](https://www.sintef.no/projectweb/mrst/) module to the dual porosity-dual permeability model.

+# Examples usage

+Copy the files to a folder in the MATLAB search path amd run the example scripts.

+# Dependencies

+The DPDP model has been tested with MRST 2020a.